Best Samsung Galaxy Phones For Any Budget Or Need (December 2020)

 Best Value: Samsung Galaxy S20 FE

-The just-released Galaxy S20 FE (Fan Edition) brings most of the goodness you just read in the previous paragraph, but with some concessions in exchange for a few hundred dollars off.
+The relatively newer Galaxy S20 FE (Fan Edition) brings most of the goodness you just read in the previous paragraph, but with some concessions in exchange for a few hundred dollars off.
 You’re still getting a 120Hz Super AMOLED display (a bit larger at 6.5-inches), still getting Snapdragon 865, but the body is now crafted out of polycarbonate, and the telephoto camera has been downgraded from a 64MP to an 8MP that will likely just be serviceable.
 Still, the most important parts of a phone – processor, screen, and main camera – are still near top-notch here on this excellent flagship-like phone at much lower than flagship prices.

 Best that money can buy: Samsung Galaxy Z Fold 2

-The Galaxy Z Fold 2 is the most cutting edge smartphone in the world but to experience it comes with a cost: it retails for $2,000 and, despite its excellent built quality, is still going to be more fragile than everything else on this list by virtue of being a folding device.
+The Galaxy Z Fold 2 is the most cutting edge smartphone in the world but to experience it comes with a cost: it retails for $2,000 usually and, despite its excellent built quality, is still going to be more fragile than everything else on this list by virtue of being a folding device.
 However, if you are okay with those two compromises, you are in for a treat.